Wondering how to become a Pinterest Virtual Assistant and which Pinterest Virtual Assistant course will fast track your success?

 I already knew that blogging and online business etc was a much bigger thing in America, as most of my blogging audience were American.

-But when it came to becoming a VA, I was shocked how few people there are in the UK actually doing it.
+But when it came to running a successful Pinterest VA business, I was shocked how few people there are in the UK actually doing it.

 That’s not to say there aren’t people in the UK who are VAs- there definitely are.
 I’m based in Wales, and I was thrilled to find there was someone else in a Facebook group full of VAs not only to be in the UK but also in Wales like myself (and only around 30 minutes away from me!).